 Auxiliary Services continually strives to provide the best telephone and voice mail service to faculty, staff, and students.
 By purchasing state-of-the-art equipment, we are able to support the needs of Shenandoah University.

 Shenandoah University provides long-distance service campus wide.
-In order to place a long-distance call, you must first obtain a long-distance code from Auxiliary Services, located in the Wilkins Administration Building, or use a long-distance calling card.
+In order to place a long-distance call, you must first obtain a long-distance code from Auxiliary Services, located in the Wilkins Administration Building.
 Please note: Do not share your access code with anyone.
 You are responsible for all long-distance calls made with the code that is assigned to you.
 All departmental and personal long- distance calls are recorded and sent via e-mail to every individual placing long-distance calls at the beginning of each month.
 It is important to note that unauthorized use of the Shenandoah University phone system will be dealt with as fraud and subject to disciplinary action.
-If you should have any telephone or voicemail trouble please submit an e-mail to email@example.com
+To receive a long distance code, complete this form and submit to email@example.com.